Mindwerks/worldengine/README.md

 ```
 git clone or download the code

-# before using worldengine: if you plan to change the code
-python setup.py develop

 # for unit-testing: also clone worldengine-data
 git clone git@github.com:Mindwerks/worldengine-data.git ../worldengine-data
 nosetest tests

-# before using worldengine: if you want just to install worldengine
-# on unix-ish system you could have to prepend sudo
-python setup.py install
 ```

 ### _On Windows_